-How we quantify the ‘best’ found footage films can be rather subjective based upon the reviewer.
+How we quantify the ‘best’ found footage films can be rather subjective based upon the critic.
 Despite my personal feelings about a film, I have to give credit where credit is due.
 Films that are innovative, groundbreaking, received well, and had a lasting effect on the horror industry in some fashion are showcased on this list.
 In this article, I’ve ordered the films by the year they were released to the general public.
-I believe every single one of these films is worth not only your time but your critical analysis as well.
+I believe every single one of these pictures is worth not only your time but your critical analysis as well.

 Cannibal Holocaust (1980)